 A major part of the area's physical infrastructure continues to date from the Victorian era and this is particularly true for housing.
-Over half of the local housing stock (54%) was built before 1919, more than twice the national average and most of this stock is in the private rented sector (87%).
+Over half of the local housing stock (54%) was built before 1919, more than twice the national average.
+Overall, the proportion of households privately renting/living rent free is higher in Pendle at 19.7% than the Lancashire average of 16.4% and much of this is in the older terraced stock.